 Getting to know the people so well, not just the employees and the contractors but the clients.
 The depth of the interpersonal relationship in a small business is just really fulfilling.
 It’s knowing the clients, knowing the people that I work with really well, and we have a great time together.

-I’ve worked in companies of several thousand people and managed budgets for a 55 million dollar department and sometimes big businesses can seem to be nameless and faceless places.
+I’ve worked in companies of several thousand people and managed budgets for a 55 million dollar department.
+Sometimes big businesses can seem to be nameless and faceless places.
 We’re more like a family, really, and not a corporation or a business.

 What’s the biggest challenge of running a creative agency?